jdelamer/csci-128/source/labs/rental.rst

 If you are done everything, feel free to work on the assignment.
 Just note that Lab time is **not** office hours and I will likely not provide support for assignment 1.

-**ENSURE WE HAVE RECORDED YOUR COMPLETION.
-FAILURE TO DO SO WILL RESULT IN A GRADE OF 0!**